SecZetta/integrations/sailpoint-idn/README.md

 ## Prerequisites
 - Data Aggregation:
   - Administrative access in SecZetta and IDN
-  - A SecZetta API token ( Admin  system  api)
+  - A SecZetta API token ( Admin -> system -> api)
-  - The Profile Type ID for the profiles that are be- g aggregated
+  - The Profile Type ID for the profiles that are be aggregated
 - API Integration
   - Administrative Access in SecZetta and IDN
   - IDN OAuth 2.0 Client with client_id and client_secret